Chocolate Butter Cookies are really fun to it and you can make them now at home.

 I always enjoyed munching these chocolate butter biscuits as a kid!

-A year ago I came across some silicon mold set to make chocolate butter biscuit and of course I had to get one for myself!
+A year ago I came across a silicone mold set to make chocolate butter cookies and of course I had to get one for myself!

-To make these biscuits is actually more then simple, you just need some patience and if you enjoy preparing any kind of cookies from scratch all year round, then these chocolate butter cookies might just be your thing.
+To make these biscuits is actually more than simple, you just need some patience and if you enjoy preparing cookies from scratch all year round, then these cookies might just be your thing.

 If you have some extra time at hand and you enjoy making creative cookies, then you should line up this chocolate butter biscuit baking project to your schedule. 😀